LiskArchive/lisk-sdk-examples/workshop/README.md

 Static function that returns {number}.
 We are converting a fee to Beddows which is the lowest denominal in the Lisk ecosystem: 10 ** 8 = 1 LSK (100000000).

 #### prepare()
 As we will be only modifying the sender (freelancer) their account, we just need to store this account in the cache of the key-value store.
 At the moment, we are calling the method through `super`.

 However, this is a bad practice as the implementation might change inside the `BaseTransaction`.
-Therefore, we want to go to the `BaseTransaction` to copy the code that caches the sender account.
+Therefore, we want to open the `BaseTransaction` to copy the code that caches the sender account.

-**Task 1: Go to [BaseTransaction class](https://github.com/LiskHQ/lisk-sdk/blob/development/elements/lisk-transactions/src/base_transaction.ts) at line 399 to copy the implementation.**
+**Task 1: Go to [BaseTransaction class](https://github.com/LiskHQ/lisk-sdk/blob/development/elements/lisk-transactions/src/base_transaction.ts) at line 399 to copy the implementation and paste it in the prepare() function for InvoiceTransaction replacing the `super` call.**

-_The solution can be found in the `Solution: Invoice Transaction` section._
+_The solution for each step can be found in the `Solution: Invoice Transaction` section._

 Notice, we are looking for an account using the `address` filter.
 In order to understand better the difference between passing an array or an object to the cache function, I ask you to read up about the difference.